 A dedicating entity may dedicate commercial-grade calibration and testing services purchased from domestic and international calibration and testing laboratories accredited by an International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA) signatory.
 The dedicating entity may take credit for ILAC accreditation in lieu of performing a commercial-grade survey, provided the following conditions are met:

-The method to use accreditation by an ILAC MRA signatory in lieu of performing a commercial-grade survey (alternative method) is documented in the licensee and supplier quality assurance (QA) program.
+The method to use accreditation by an ILAC MRA signatory in lieu of performing a commercial-grade survey (alternative method) is documented in the licensee and/or supplier of basic components’ quality assurance (QA) program.

-The method the licensee and supplier need to follow and document in their QA program consists of:
+The method the licensee and/or supplier of basic components needs to follow and document in their QA program, consists of:

 A documented review of the supplier’s accreditation is performed and includes a verification of the following: